 Concurrent enrollment instructors are held to high standards to ensure their students have a college-level experience.
-They teach their courses to the same TC3 Master Course Syllabi and college-level texts used in TC3 courses on campus.
-TC3 faculty provide oversight and guidance to instructors to ensure their courses meet the college’s academic standards.
+They teach their courses to the same college Master Course Syllabi and college-level texts used in college courses on campus.
+College faculty provide oversight and guidance to instructors to ensure their courses meet the college’s academic standards.

-Just as instructors are evaluated according to TC3 faculty standards, so too are concurrent enrollment students subject to the same Academic and Grading Policies as traditional TC3 students.
+Just as instructors are evaluated according to the College's faculty standards, so too are concurrent enrollment students subject to the same Academic and Grading Policies as traditional College students.
 Parents and students should read and understand the college’s Grading Policies and Student Rights and Responsibilities, including the college’s Attendance Policy.
 Of particular importance at the college level is a thorough understanding of academic integrity, including plagiarism, and the consequence of violating the college's Academic Integrity Policy.
-Students planning to attend TC3 after high school should also understand the Academic Standards they will be expected to meet once they matriculate.
+Students planning to attend Tompkins Cortland Community College after high school should also understand the Academic Standards they will be expected to meet once they matriculate.

 Beginning a College Transcript

-When a student enrolls in her first college-level course, she is initiating a new academic permanent record, her college transcript.
+When a student enrolls in his/her first college-level course, he/she is initiating a new academic permanent record, his/her college transcript.
 Low or failing grades earned while still in high school can have a permanent impact on a student’s academic future.
-For students planning to continue their education at TC3, poor performance can also put Academic Standing and Financial Aid eligibility in jeopardy.
+For students planning to continue their education at the College, poor performance can also put Academic Standing and Financial Aid eligibility in jeopardy.
 Before registering for courses, students and parents should read the Implications of Beginning a College Transcript.

 Dropping or Withdrawing from a Concurrent Enrollment Course